 The caudal abdomen is clipped and surgically prepared, and a single incision is placed slightly to one side of the midline (to avoid trauma to the penis), just cranial to the scrotum.
 Both testicles are manipulated through this single incision.

 Abdominal approach —

-The rat is placed in a dorsal recumbancy (lying on its back) position.
+The rat is placed in a dorsal recumbency (lying on its back) position.
 The abdomen is clipped (of fur), prepped and prepared aseptically, and as the inguinal ring remains open in this species, the testicles can be accessed via a caudal laparotomy incision and traction on the spermatic cord.

-Abdominal castrations may be favored by some vets, in the same way as ovariectomies.
+Abdominal castrations may be favored by some veterinarians, in the same way as ovariectomies.
 The theory is that it causes less soft tissue trauma.
 However, this may just be preference based since abdominal incision in and of itself does not appear less traumatic than 2 tiny incisions to the scrotum.

 Abdominal castration is used primarily in congenital conditions of cryptorchidism, where the teste or testes fail to migrate freely into the scrotum but remain in the abdomen.

 The disadvantage to abdominal castration are that there are greater risks if the rat chews the wound, more heat loss due to having the abdomen open and a larger surgical field, as well as a 3 layer abdominal closure that would be needed, all adding to the anesthetic time”….

 For any of the above techniques the following closure material may be utilized based on veterinary preference: